List of Sapindaceae genera: Phylogeny and circumscription

 The circumscription of Sapindaceae encompasses the former Aceraceae and Hippocastanaceae families as tribes in subfamily Hippocastanoideae.
 Although the classification at subfamilial level is fairly well-established, the circumscription at tribal and generic level remains only partially resolved, especially in the larger subfamily Sapindoideae, which has led the most recent revision to treat the majority of these genera without placing them in a tribe.
 Another recent study hints at even more incongruity between traditional circumscription and molecular evidence.

 Changes have included the synonymization of Distichostemon with Dodonaea, and Neotina and Tinopsis with Tina.
 Additionally, not all authors agree about the broad circumscription that ensues from placing Xanthoceras as the sister group to the three traditional families as the resulting Sapindaceae sensu lato, unlike the traditional families, is difficult to characterize.
 As a result, the elevation of Xanthoceroideae to family level was proposed, which would have removed six genera from Sapindaceae and Hippocastanoideae.

-This list follows Acevedo-Rodríguez et al. as modified by more recent research.
+This list follows the updated classification of Buerki et al.